The history of MDMA is a wild tale, featuring German scientists, CIA experiments, avant-garde therapy and a lot of late nights.

 Included were marijuana, LSD, mescaline, psilocybin, and the then obscure MDMA.
 A Merck review of MDMA in 1951 had determined that it had possible mind altering properties, which caused it to be added to the Ann Arbour study.

-Although the specifics of MDMA’s mental impact was largely unknown.
+Although the specifics of MDMA’s mental impact were largely unknown.

-This included conventional concepts like military deterrents, and espionage, and left field ideas like sonic weapons, mind control, and psychoactive drugs.
+This included conventional military deterrents and espionage, and experimental ideas like sonic weapons, mind control, and psychoactive drugs.

 MKUltra was designed to test potential military applications for the latter.
 It was the brainchild of Sidney Gottleib, a spy with a long history of involvement in the CIAs darkest work; assassinations, coups, and undercover operations.

-Starting with the innocuous seeming Ann Arbor study, MKUltra grew tentacles and spread covertly through American universities, hospitals, jails and military bases.
+Starting with the Ann Arbor study, MKUltra spread covertly through American universities, hospitals, jails and military bases.

 Much of the focus was on LSD, which the CIA thought could be used either as kind of truth serum, or as a means of confusing enemy agents and causing them to defect.